 How to Use Frase.io: Pricing and Plans

-For bloggers publishing weekly the Basic plan at $45/month is the practical choice — 30 documents covers a serious publishing schedule.
-The Solo plan at $15/month works if you publish 1-2 articles per month.
+For bloggers publishing weekly the Professional plan at $129/month is the practical choice — 40 articles covers a serious publishing schedule.
+The Starter plan at $49/month works if you publish 1-2 articles per week or fewer.

-Start with the $1 trial.
-Five days of full access is enough to run 3-4 real articles through the complete workflow and make a genuinely informed decision.
+Start with the free 7-day trial.
+The 5-article cap is enough to run real articles through the complete workflow (including citation verification) and make a genuinely informed decision.

 Common Frase.io Mistakes to Avoid